Full results at Exxon Mobil board may take until next week - News Break

 Full results at Exxon Mobil board may take until next week

-The complete makeup of Exxon Mobil's (XOM.N) board of directors might not be known until next week, the company said on Thursday, with votes being counted in the battle between it and an activist investor over its record on climate change.
+(Reuters) -The complete makeup of Exxon Mobil’s board of directors might not be known until next week, the company said on Thursday, with votes being counted in the battle between it and an activist investor over its record on climate change.

 Two seats on the 12-member board hang in the balance at the biggest U.S. oil producer following Wednesday’s shareholder meeting.
 Tiny hedge fund Engine No. 1 gained at least two seats on the Exxon board, a huge upset at a company that was once the world’s most valuable.